Brooklyn School for Social Justice, The (32K549)

 Teachers with more than 3 years of experience: 84%

 Academic Highlights: Teachers integrate technology by using Google Classroom and other blended learning programs to expand online coursework, self-paced, project and inquiry-based learning opportunities.
-Chrome books are available for every student., Students are assigned a school counselor from the start of their time at BSSJ.
-This counselor will stay with them for the entire time they are at our school to ensure they have a trusted adult they can turn to in time of academic and social-emotional need., Students can earn college credits through our University in the High School Program and College Now and AP credits in any of our 5 AP courses, Our student's partner with Make the Road New York, and have participated in several marches and rallies against social injustice through our community.
-Our Restorative Justice program offers an alternative to suspension.
-Students also take Social Justice elective courses including Bio-Ethics, Law and Justice, Gender Studies and Financial Literacy.
+Chrome books are available for every student., Our student's partner with Make the Road New York, and have participated in several marches and rallies against social injustice through [more]

-Other Features: 10th Grade Seats Available, College Trips, Community School, Community Service Expected, Dress Code, Health Center, Internships Available, Online Grading System, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Orientation, Summer Session, Weekend Programs
+Other Features: 10th Grade Seats Available, College Courses Offered, College Trips, Community School, Community Service Expected, Computer Science Coursework, Dress Code, Expert College and Career Advisor On Staff, Health Center, Internships Available, Online Grading System, Paid Internships, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer [more]

 School Features: